Access to Information (GIPA)

 How do I make an Informal GIPA Request?

-Informal GIPA Request(PDF, 127KB) - Use this form to make a general request for information
+Informal GIPA Request(PDF, 115KB) - Use this form if you would like to informally request access to Council records.

-Informal GIPA Request – Plans Only(PDF, 126KB) - Use this form if you are seeking access to residential building plans, drawings, blueprints.
+Informal GIPA Request – Plans Only(PDF, 115KB) - Use this form if you would like to request access to the residential building plans, drawings, blueprints for your property.

 Asking for information